akhikhl/unpuzzle/README.md

 run [installEclipse](#installeclipse) task and Unpuzzle does it's job with reasonable defaults.

 However, there are cases when you need to fine-tune Unpuzzle.
-For example you might want to change maven group or to download/unpuzzle/install other version of eclipse distribution.
+For example you might want to download/install another version of eclipse distribution.

 Unpuzzle supports the following gradle plugin extension: